 Spinach does contain a variety of nutrients and vitamins though.
 Some examples include:

 - Dietary fiber.
 Spinach is a great source of natural roughage for dogs.
 The right amount of fiber can promote healthy digestion and bowel movements.
-Dogs on a weight loss programme also feel fuller for longer on a high fiber diet, although too much can cause loose stools or diarrhea.
+Dogs on a weight loss program also feel fuller for longer on a high-fiber diet, although too much can cause loose stools or diarrhea.

 - Zinc.
 While too much zinc can be dangerous, it’s an essential mineral for dogs.
 Zinc helps maintain a healthy immune system, normal cell development, and efficient thyroid function.

 - Vitamin K. Dogs might not need this vitamin in the quantities that humans do, but it can still be advantageous for blood clotting and strong bones.

 - Magnesium.
 Studies have shown this nutrient could help reduce the risk of heart disease and it has anti-inflammatory properties.
 Magnesium also helps promote a healthy immune system and skin.

 - Beta-carotene.
 This antioxidant, contained in high quantities in spinach, converts to vitamin A. Vitamin A contributes to eye health and bone development.

 Given the risks associated with oxalic acid, it’s important to speak with your vet or a qualified canine nutritionist before adding spinach to your dog’s diet.

 “If you feel your dog’s diet lacks fiber, I’d advise a high-fiber dog food or a daily fiber supplement rather than spinach,” says Dr Simon.
 “Low fiber can lead to a range of issues including stool problems and ongoing anal gland impactions.”